beckbria/textrank/README.md

 * PLE

 These substrings can be compared to how frequently they appear in the English language, and a score can be assigned.
 This library includes tools to generate such frequency lists from provided strings, as well as a scorer to rank strings based on those frequencies.
 It also includes examples of using the scorer to attack substitution ciphers.

+For more discussion of the basic technique and precomputed nGram files, see http://practicalcryptography.com/cryptanalysis/text-characterisation/quadgrams/ (not written by me)